 Because science is involved in so much of what we do, we are prepared to confront the common road blocks that can lead to delays and added expenses for your project.
 Our scientists are experienced in executing complex models and algorithms to balance development and infrastructure needs that meet project goals.
 We are in the business of using science to complete projects that will work today as well as into the future while protecting the environment.

-Ecological restoration is the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.
-We provide all aspects of ecological restoration work, including restoration planning, feasibility analysis, hydrological analyses, biological surveys, technical studies, alternatives analysis, engineering design, permitting, construction administration, and monitoring.
-Projects may include environmental mitigation, stream restoration and bank stabilization, lake and pond shoreline restoration, woodland and wetland restoration, and salt marsh restoration/culvert replacements.
+Ecological restoration services aid in the recovery of ecosystems that have become impacted or degraded by past human activities.
+We provide all aspects of ecological restoration work, including restoration planning, feasibility analysis, hydrological analyses, biological surveys, technical studies, expert witness services, alternatives analysis, engineering design, permitting, construction administration and monitoring, assistance with grant funding process, and public outreach assistance.
+Projects may include environmental mitigation, stream restoration and bank stabilization, lake and pond shoreline restoration, woodland and wetland restoration, dam removal, and culvert replacement per state stream crossing standards.

 Habitat Survey, Rare Species Permitting